SimonStJG/cluster/README.md

 * Set `PasswordAuthentication No` in `/etc/ssh/sshd_config` on the pi
 * Restart the ssh service on the pi, with `sudo service ssh restart`.

 Now is a good time to set up a static IP for your new raspberry pi, otherwise it will make the next stages much more difficult.
 This can usually be done on your router.
 You could also set your hostname to something more exciting with `sudo raspi-config`.
+You could also set up hostnames, either by manually modifying the `/etc/hosts/` file on all your pis, and your local machine, and anywhere else you need it.
+Or you could run a dns forwarder like [dnsmasq](https://wiki.debian.org/HowTo/dnsmasq).

 ## <img src="logos/docker-logo.png" height="40px"/> Docker Engine ##